Typhoid

 FAQs

-The injectable typhoid vaccination is licenced in individuals from 2 years of age.
+The injectable typhoid vaccination is licensed in individuals from 2 years of age.

 Typhoid fever is an infection caused by the bacteria Salmonella enterica, serotype typhi.
 It is spread through contaminated food and water.